 Although the market for American compacts was still small, AMC now had it all to itself.
 The 1955 Rambler, now sold through both Nash and Hudson franchises, sold about 56,000 units, up almost 55% from 1954.
 Sales for 1956 were more than 66,000 units.
 By 1958, AMC was selling around 150,000 compact Ramblers — very close to the combined sales of the Henry J and Rambler back in 1951.
 Thanks to the Eisenhower recession, Rambler sales increased sharply over the next few years, prompting the launch of the Studebaker Lark and the first Big Three compacts.
 By the late sixties, compacts accounted for nearly 30% of the U.S. market.

 The Hudson Jet gets a very bad rap from a lot of automotive historians; both Dick Langworth and Ken Gross call it the car that killed Hudson.
 Many observers insist Hudson would have been better off spending the money on a redesign of the Step-Down cars or on a V8 engine.
-The problem is that Hudson desperately needed both and the $16 million cost of the Jet would not been enough for both.
+The problem is that Hudson desperately needed both and the $16 million cost of the Jet would probably not have been enough for both.
 Packard spent some $20 million on development and tooling for its V8 and we doubt Hudson could have done it for much cheaper than that.

 Even if it had, we’re not at all convinced that a V8 alone would have revived sales of the aging Step-Down cars.
 A full-size version of the Italia without a V8 would not have been a salable proposition either; the mediocre sales of the attractive but underpowered 1951–1955 Kaiser makes that clear enough.
 Even without the Jet, Hudson probably couldn’t have survived much longer than it did.